A breast lump is a growth of tissue that develops within your breast. Different types of breast lumps can vary in the way they look and feel.

 - The lump feels firm or fixed

-- The lump persists beyond four to six weeks
+- The lump doesn't go away after four to six weeks

 - You notice skin changes on your breast, such as redness, crusting, dimpling or puckering